StableBet

 What Star Boosts actually are

-Star Boosts are enhanced, time-limited prices on selected runners — chosen by the trading floor at Star Sports rather than applied uniformly to every bet.
-On a typical racing day you will find Star Boosts flagged on the homepage carousel and on individual racecard pages, marked with a yellow boost icon.
-The boosts tend to cluster on the featured meetings — Cheltenham, Royal Ascot, Ffos Las, Lingfield, Newbury on a typical weekday card — and on high-profile Saturday ITV races.
+Star Boosts are enhanced, time-limited prices on selected runners โ€” chosen by the trading floor at Star Sports rather than applied uniformly to every bet.
+On a typical racing day you'll find Star Boosts flagged on the homepage carousel and on individual racecard pages, marked with a yellow boost icon.
+The boosts cluster on featured meetings โ€” Cheltenham, Royal Ascot, Ffos Las, Lingfield, Newbury โ€” and on high-profile Saturday ITV cards.

-Where Star Boosts add real value
+Where Star Boosts work well

 Star Sports vs the BOG Bookmakers

-The six major UK bookmakers who still offer BOG on UK and Irish racing are Bet365, Paddy Power, Betfred, William Hill, Ladbrokes and Coral.
-The terms differ at the edges, and those differences matter if you stake serious money.
+The major UK bookmakers that currently offer BOG on UK and Irish racing are Bet365, Paddy Power, Betfred, William Hill, Ladbrokes and Coral.
+Star Sports' Star Boosts programme sits alongside this list as a different value model โ€” selective enhanced prices rather than universal SP-protection.

-Start-of-BOG times and coverage
+Start-of-BOG times and coverage at the BOG bookmakers

-Daily payout caps
+Daily payout caps on BOG

 Ante-post and non-runner policies